 Although it is not your actual score, it is still your selection index.
 Each state in the US has its selection index score cut off.
 This cut-off decides whether you qualified for the scholarship.
 After understanding the score report and its importance now, we need to look at the main question.
 What is a good PSAT score?

 As mentioned in the beginning, a good PSAT score is dependent on the test-taker.
-As the purpose of PSAT is the practice of the SAT exam, a good PSAT score depends on what a student wants.
+As the purpose of PSAT is the SAT exam practice, a good PSAT score depends on what a student wants.
 So he only wants to achieve a good SAT score or if he/she wants to gain a scholarship.

 As mentioned above, the percentile is a way to know how you performed compared to other students.
 For example, If your percentile is 70, you performed better than 70% of students who appeared for the exam.